MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-aspnet-core.md

    >
    > ![.NET Core cross-platform development workload in the Visual Studio Installer](../../get-started/media/aspnet-core-web-dev-workload.png)
    >
    > After that, choose the **Modify** button in the Visual Studio Installer.
-You might be prompted to save your work; if so, do so.
+If you're prompted to save your work, do so.
 Next, choose **Continue** to install the workload.
 Then, return to step 2 in this "[Create a project](#create-a-project)" procedure.

 1. In the **Configure your new project** window, type or enter *MyCoreApp* in the **Project name** box.
 Then, choose **Create**.